-- a.
-Demonstrate that it is committed to, and has progressed toward, fair and equitable treatment of all student-athletes and department of athletics personnel with diverse racial, ethnic and other backgrounds; and - b.
-Formally adopt a written plan for the future of the intercollegiate athletics program that ensures the institution maintains, or continues progress toward, a program that expands equitable opportunities and support for student-athletes and athletics personnel with diverse racial, ethnic and other backgrounds.
+- 1. Demonstrate that it is committed to, and has progressed toward, fair and equitable treatment of all student-athletes and department of athletics personnel with diverse racial, ethnic and other identities; and - 2.
+Formally adopt a written plan for the future of the intercollegiate athletics program that ensures the institution maintains, or continues progress toward, a program that expands equitable opportunities and support for student-athletes and athletics personnel with diverse racial, ethnic and other identities.
 The plan shall include measurable goals the institution intends to achieve, steps the institution will take to achieve those goals, persons responsible and timetables.

-Please note, that for purposes of the Institutional Performance Program, institutions have discretion to address those areas of diversity that align with the institution's overall mission and culture.
-However, institutions are reminded that the Committee on Institutional Performance expects a comprehensive and good-faith effort throughout the self-study process.
-Examples of areas to review for diverse backgrounds or underrepresented groups include, but are not limited to: race, ethnicity, creed, color, national origin, age, disability, sexual orientation and gender identity, in addition to other areas such as religion, marital status, education, income, geographic location and work experience.
+Please note, that for purposes of the IPP, institutions have discretion to address those areas of diversity that align with the institution's overall mission and culture.
+However, institutions are reminded that the NCAA Division I Strategic Vision and Planning Committee expects a comprehensive and good-faith effort throughout the self-study process.
+Examples of areas to review for diverse backgrounds or underrepresented groups include, but are not limited to, the following: race, ethnicity, creed, color, national origin, age, disability, sexual orientation and gender identity, in addition to other areas such as religion, marital status, education, income, geographic location and work experience.

-Within gender-issues and diversity-issues written plans, specific numerical targets may place an institution at legal risk and are not expected in an institution's written plan, particularly as it relates to hiring practices.
+Within equity/diversity and inclusion written plans, specific numerical targets may place an institution at legal risk and are not expected in an institution's written plan, particularly as it relates to hiring practices.
 Institutions may develop plans that have broad, flexible non-numeric hiring goals.
 As it relates to the program areas, including but not limited to participation rates and budget increases, specific numerical targets may be appropriate.

-- 1. Explain how the institution is organized to further its efforts related to the diversity-issues operating principle for department of athletics staff, coaches and student-athletes. - 2.
-Describe the institution's written statements (e.g., vision statements, mission statements, diversity statements, policies, plans) that address issues of diversity, including where the statements are published.
+- 1. Explain how the institution is organized to further its efforts related to the equity diversity and inclusion issues operating principle for department of athletics staff, coaches and student-athletes. - 2.
+Describe the institution's written statements (e.g., vision statements, mission statements, diversity statements, policies, plans) that address issues of equity diversity and inclusion, including where the statements are published.
 Describe how the institution's written statements are communicated directly to department of athletics staff, coaches and student-athletes.

-The institution must demonstrate how the institutions' and department of athletics' written commitment and expectations related to diversity are communicated directly to department of athletics staff, coaches and student-athletes.
+The institution must demonstrate how the institution's and department of athletics' written commitment and expectations related to equity/diversity and inclusion are communicated directly to department of athletics staff, coaches and student-athletes.

-- 3. Describe how matters concerning diversity issues for department of athletics staff, coaches, and student-athletes are monitored, evaluated and addressed on a continuing basis. - 4.
-Describe the programs and activities the institution has in place for coaches, department of athletics staff and student-athletes that address diversity issues, including programs and activities designed to address the needs of the underrepresented groups or individuals of diverse backgrounds.
+- 3. Describe how matters concerning equity/diversity and inclusion issues for department of athletics staff, coaches and student-athletes are monitored, evaluated and addressed on a continuing basis. - 4.
+Describe the programs and activities the institution has in place for coaches, department of athletics staff and student-athletes that address equity/diversity and inclusion issues, including programs and activities designed to address the needs of the underrepresented groups or individuals of diverse identities.

-The institution must demonstrate that it provides programs and activities for coaches, department of athletics staff and student-athletes that address diversity issues, including programs and activities designed to address the needs of under-represented groups or individuals of diverse backgrounds.
+The institution must demonstrate that it provides programs and activities for coaches, department of athletics staff and student-athletes that address equity/diversity and inclusion issues, including programs and activities designed to address the needs of underrepresented groups or individuals of diverse identities.

-5. Describe how the institution actively recruits department of athletics staff, coaches and student-athletes from underrepresented groups or diverse backgrounds including a description of actions and strategies taken to increase diversity.
+5. Describe how the institution actively recruits department of athletics staff, coaches and student-athletes from underrepresented groups or diverse backgrounds, including a description of actions and strategies taken to increase equity/diversity and inclusion.

-The institution must demonstrate through actions and strategies how it actively recruits department of athletics staff, coaches, and student-athletes from underrepresented groups or diverse backgrounds from those currently represented in athletics.
+The institution must demonstrate through actions and strategies how it actively recruits department of athletics staff, coaches and student-athletes from underrepresented groups or diverse backgrounds from those currently represented in athletics.